Home » Las Vegas » Las Vegas Natural History Museum tickets

 Image: Lvnhm.org

-The Wild Nevada Gallery draws visitors into the scenic but the rugged beauty of the Mojave Desert.
+The Wild Nevada Gallery draws visitors into the scenic but rugged beauty of the Mojave Desert.

 This section showcases the plant and animal life native to Southern Nevada, including bighorn sheep, coyotes, kit foxes, etc.